-- Child any individual under the age of 18 years. - Abuse (1) Abuse means (i) the physical or mental injury of a child under circumstances that indicate that the child's health or welfare is harmed or at substantial risk of being harmed by: (1) A parent; (2) A household member or family member; (3) A person who has permanent or temporary care or custody of the child; (4) A person who has responsibility for supervision of the child; or (5) A person who, because of the person's position or occupation, exercises authority over the child; or (ii) sexual abuse of a child, whether physical injuries are sustained or not.
-(2) "Abuse" does not include the physical injury of a child by accidental means. - Neglect the leaving of a child unattended or other failure to give proper care and attention to a child by any parent or other person who has permanent or temporary care or custody or responsibility for supervision of the child under circumstances that include: (1) That the child's health or welfare is harmed or placed at substantial risk of harm; or (2) Mental injury to the child or a substantial risk of mental injury. - Sexual abuse (1) Sexual abuse is any act that involves sexual molestation or sexual exploitation of a child by: (i) A parent or other individual who has permanent or temporary care or custody or responsibility for supervision of the child; or (ii) A household or family member.
-(2) Sexual abuse includes: (i) Allowing or encouraging a child to engage in: 1.
-Obscene photography, films, poses, or similar activity; 2.
-Pornographic photography, films, poses, or similar activity; or 3.
-Prostitution: (ii) Human trafficking;

-(iii) Incest; (iv) Rape; (v) Sexual offense in any degree; (vi) Sodomy; and (vii) Unnatural or perverted sexual practices.
+- Child any individual under the age of 18 years. - Abuse (1) Abuse means (i) the physical or mental injury of a child under circumstances that indicate that the child's health or welfare is harmed or at substantial risk of being harmed by: (1) a parent; (2) a household member or family member; (3) a person who has permanent or temporary care or custody of the child; (4) a person who has responsibility for supervision of the child; or (5) a person who, because of the person's position or occupation, exercises authority over the child; or (ii) sexual abuse of a child, whether physical injuries are sustained or not.
+(2) Abuse does not include the physical injury of a child by accidental means. - Neglect the leaving of a child unattended or other failure to give proper care and attention to a child by any parent or other person who has permanent or temporary care or custody or responsibility for supervision of the child under circumstances that indicate: (1) that the child's health or welfare is harmed or placed at substantial risk of harm; or (2) mental injury to the child or a substantial risk of mental injury. - Sexual abuse any act that involves: (1) Sexual molestation or exploitation of a child by: (i) a parent; (ii) a household member or family member; (iii) a person who has permanent or temporary care or custody of the child; (iv) a person who has responsibility for supervision of the child; or (v) a person who, because of the person's position or occupation, exercises authority over the child; or (2) Sex trafficking of a child by any individual. - Sexual molestation or exploitation any act that includes: (1) allowing or encouraging a child to engage in: (i) obscene photography, films, poses, or similar activity; (ii) pornographic photography, films, poses, or similar activity; or (iii) prostitution; (2) incest; (3) rape; (4) sexual offense in any degree; and (5) unnatural or perverted sexual practices.